EloiStree/OpenMacroInput/README.md

 - [Make a donation on Paypal](https://www.paypal.me/eloistree)
 - Finance my work for one year because you have money and think my work is usefull to the community 😊🍺.
 - Help me at 90% to administratively have goverment help to keep doing what I am doing.
+- Hiring me for a code missing to the API that you need for you project and think the commmunity could need.
 - _What ever you think could help °\ ( O_O  )/° ._
 - ...